HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 3. Optimize image quality, aiming for the sweet spot of size reduction without noticeable quality loss.
 4. Consider implementing automated tools in your build process to generate and optimize responsive images.

 While the trend is positive, there's still a long way to go before responsive images become ubiquitous.
 As web professionals, we should continue to advocate for and implement these techniques to create more sustainable and performant websites.
-For more detailed implementation strategies and performance impacts, refer to our <a hreflang="en" href="./performance">Performance chapter</a> and <a hreflang="en" href="./media">Media chapter</a>.
+For more detailed implementation strategies and performance impacts, refer to our [Performance chapter](./performance) and [Media chapter](./media).

 ##### Lazy-loading